Jcbnunez/biol4585j-yey2sn/Class_Materials/7.Genetic_Diversity/README.md

 5. Plots for pi and D using the outputs of the analyses above.
 The x-axis should be the the nucleotide position and the y-axis should be statistic itself.
 Choose the appropiate *geom_* art to accomplish this task? (consult your partner for this).
 [6 pts]

 6. Mutate a new variable to your dataset (call it "D_win") using the "case_when()" function which creates two categories of genomic window: a.when D <0, or b.when D >0.
-Using your knowledge of data summarization, report the mean and standard deviation values of pi, as a function of these three categories of Taj.
+Using your knowledge of data summarization, report the mean and standard deviation values of pi, as a function of these two categories of Taj.
 D. [6 pts]

 7. Lastly, report the results of a test of whether the mean pi between these two categories of Taj D are statistically different from each other.
 [9 pts]